galadriana/selfregulationlearning_DCM_fMRI/README.md

 # Selfregulationlearning_DCM_fMRI
 This repository contains the code used to analyze differences in effective brain connectivity associated with neurofeedback training assessed with DCM fMRI.

-Please contact us at this e-mail address if you have any question: gabriela.vargas.ag@gmail.com
+Please contact us at this e-mail address if you have any question: gabriela.vargas.ag@gmail.com.
+Gabriela Vargas.

 # Pipeline